-HACCUT will consider all submissions before presenting a final proposal to the Agriculture Senior Officials Committee for endorsement in 2019.
+HACCUT is considering all submissions and will present a final proposal to the Agriculture Senior Officials Committee for endorsement in late 2019.

-The Veterinary Prescribing and Compounding Rights Working Group (VPCR WG) is responsible for developing a proposal for a harmonised system that will allow veterinarians to exercise professional judgement where appropriate to treat animals in their care.
-The implementation will result in the provisions for veterinarians to continue to:
+The Veterinary Prescribing and Compounding Rights (VPCR) Working Group is responsible for developing a proposal for a harmonised system that will allow veterinarians to exercise professional judgement, where appropriate, to treat animals in their care.
+The implementation of the proposal will result in the provisions for veterinarians to continue to:

 - compound and supply veterinary products subject to certain conditions